 Where to Learn How to Self-Publish

 The resources are out there!
-In an IngramSpark podcast spotlight episode (releasing May 1) we interviewed Jason Pinter, New York Times bestselling author and indie publisher, and he said:
+In an IngramSpark podcast spotlight episode, we interviewed Jason Pinter, New York Times bestselling author and indie publisher, and he said:

 “There’s a responsibility that comes with [indie publishing] because there’s too much information available to you to not be knowledgeable.”

 IngramSpark helps close the gap between independent publishing and traditional publishing by allowing authors and publishers access to the same global book distribution and quality enjoyed by traditional publishers at prices self-publishers can afford.
-But why stop there?
-Offering access to the information and best practices utilized by traditional publishers to make their books more successful is something you, as an indie publisher, can personalize and optimize on a much different level than even traditional publishers can.
-So yes, IngramSpark helps you print and distribute your print books and ebooks, but we also offer you the educational aspects to help you and your book succeed—of which IngramSpark Academy is one.
+We also offer you the educational aspects to help you and your book succeed—of which IngramSpark Academy is one.